 The data center network is like a living organism that needs constant care.
 In recent weeks we have been upgrading our network infrastructure by new network elements, removing the "last of the Mohicans" with 100 Mbps ports and coming up with 100 Gbps technology

-A guarantee of quality connectivity with low latency has been one of the top priorities in our data centre over 20 years.
+A guarantee of quality connectivity with low latency has been one of the top priorities in our data center over 20 years.
 With the increasing demands on the speed, reliability and particularly, security of the Internet connection, it is necessary to regularly innovate and implement new technologies, procedures and protocols to ensure that the entire network infrastructure is ready for the latest trends and the most demanding requirements of our clients.

 Redundancy and uplink combination